 Ferris College of Pharmacy

 The College of Pharmacy is open access on weekdays from 8:00 am until 5:00 PM.
-It is card access only at all other times and on holidays.
-Emergency phones are located in the parking ramp and at the front desk.
+Card access is always required.
+Emergency phones are located at the parking ramp and the front desk.

 Ferris at Lansing Community College